-Story #104: Lindsey Hyde, Strong Women Strong Girls Founder and President
+Story #108: Lindsay Hyde, Strong Women Strong Girls Founder and President

-Since its inception, SWSG has grown exponentially, a testament to Hyde’s vision and leadership.
-The program now includes nearly 50 mentors in its founding chapter alone, reaching more than 175 girls in Boston.
-Lindsey’s work has been widely recognized, earning her accolades such as being named one of Glamour magazine's “Top Ten College Women” in 2003 and receiving the Samuel S. Beard Award for Greatest Public Service by an Individual 35 Years or Under in 2006.
+Since its inception, SWSG has grown exponentially, a testament to Hyde’s vision and leadership, reaching more than 175 girls in Boston.
+Hyde’s work has been widely recognized, earning her accolades such as being named one of Glamour magazine's “Top Ten College Women” in 2003 and receiving the Samuel S. Beard Award for Greatest Public Service by an Individual 35 Years or Under in 2006.
 These honors reflect the profound impact of SWSG on both the young women it serves and the Harvard community that has sustained it.
 Although Hyde retired as SWSG’s President in 2011 to pursue schooling further, her legacy is alive in the current Harvard chapter, where PBHA student leaders continue to honor her pioneering work while developing innovative curricula, organizing enriching field trips, and nurturing a new generation of women leaders.
 Hyde’s story is one of vision, perseverance, and an enduring belief in the power of women lifting up other women—a legacy that will continue to inspire for years to come.

 Read more about SWSG here.